-Brother Ronald is a modern day St. Francis and an inspiration to so many in Wilmington, including me.
+Brother Ronald is an inspiration to so many in Wilmington, including me.
 As I have written previously, two years ago I was in a pit of despair and grief after the death of a close friend.
 My friend Jim Thompson died by suicide.

 As a Catholic child I was taught that committing suicide is a mortal sin.
 When my friend Jim took his life I was tormented.
 I thought perhaps his soul may be damned forever.

 One fall morning in November 2005 I attended Mass at Sacred Heart, the church associated with the Ministry of Caring.
-I remember standing in the pew listening to the sermon and crying about Jim, my loss and his soul.
+I remember standing in the pew listening to the sermon and crying about Jim and my loss.

 After Mass, Brother Ronald approached me and asked why I was upset.
 He was very loving and supportive.
 I asked him if he would come with me to Jim’s house to pray with me and bless the house.